 General dentists have the skills and training necessary to care for children's teeth, so in most cases, sending children to a pediatric specialist is not necessary.

-For children with unusual or more serious dental problems, or for those with disabilities, the specialized training of a pediatric dentist may be required.
+For children with unusual or more serious dental problems or those with disabilities, the specialized training of a pediatric dentist may be required.